freshcom/freshcom-api-reference/content/topics.md

 - `source` - A pointer to the source that caused error if any.

 - `title` - A human readable message in English.
-Client side code should not dependent on this message as Freshcom may change the content of the huamn readable message from time to time.
+Client side code should not dependent on this message it may change from time to time.
 It is recommended client compose their own human readable mssage using the error code.

 #### Example Response with errors